 Sheffield completed a 130 hole drilling programme at Yandanooka, designed to infill and confirm the drill results of previous explorers.
 The drill results from this programme improved on the results of historical drilling, outlining a zone of heavy mineral bearing sand approximately 4km long by 1km to 1.6km wide and between 3m and 20m thick.
-Within this is a coherent higher grade zone (>3% HM) which is approximately 3.4km long, 500m to 800m wide and 3m to 10m thick (Figures 4 & 5).
+Within this is a coherent higher grade zone (>3% HM) which is approximately 3.4km long, 500m to 800m wide and 3m to 10m thick.

-Subsequent to the reporting period, Sheffield announced a maiden resource for the Yandanooka deposit of 1.84 million tonnes of contained HM (71.75Mt @ 2.6% HM in Indicated and Inferred categories), including an Indicated Resource for the high grade core of 1.41Mt of contained HM (37.5Mt at 3.8% HM).
+Subsequent to the reporting period, Sheffield announced a maiden resource for the Yandanooka deposit of 1.84 million tonnes of contained HM within a total resource of 71.75Mt @ 2.6% HM, comprising 61Mt @ 2.8% HM (Indicated) and 10.75Mt @ 1.1% HM (Inferred).
+This includes an Indicated Resource for the high grade core of 1.41 million tonnes of contained HM (37.5Mt at 3.8% HM).
 The deposit has a high value mineral assemblage comprising 11.5% zircon, 6.9% rutile, 10.2% leucoxene and 61.9% ilmenite.